Email FacebookTwitterMenu burgerClose thin

 Ramsey also recommends a more comprehensive “baby steps” plan.
 It calls for creating an emergency fund, investing for retirement and college expenses, paying home mortgages off early and making charitable donations.

-Services an Endorsed Local Provider (ELP) Provides
+Endorsed Local Provider (ELP) (RamseyTrusted) Services

 The ELP designation spans three distinct areas of personal finance: insurance, real estate and tax services.
 Rather than covering a single planning discipline in depth, the program connects consumers with professionals across these categories.
 All of whom have agreed to follow Dave Ramsey’s financial philosophy of debt elimination, disciplined saving, and straightforward insurance coverage.
 This makes the ELP program broader in reach but narrower than specialized credentials that require advanced coursework or testing.